Governance

 BOARD OF DIRECTORS

 Section 1.
 General Duties and Focus.
 The general management of the business and affairs of this Association shall be vested in a Board of Directors.
 The Board shall oversee the selection of, determination of compensation, evaluation of, and termination of the CEO and focus on providing policy guidance and strategic direction with a long-term perspective while empowering the CEO to build and manage a staff-driven organization utilizing best practices.
-The Board shall also (i) review and approve financial statements, annual reports, and financial and control policies, (ii) ensure that athlete safety rules, policies, and procedures comply with the requirements of the USOPC and US Center for SafeSport and, (iii) have sole responsibility for governance of this Association.
+The Board shall also (i) review and approve the Association’s strategic plan and budget, (ii) oversee the financial activities throughout the fiscal year, (iii) review and approve financial statements, annual reports, and financial and control policies, and select independent financial auditors (iv) ensure that athlete safety rules, policies, and procedures comply with the requirements of the USOPC and US Center for SafeSport and, (v) have sole responsibility for governance of this Association.

 Section 2.
 Association Policy and Procedure Manual.
 The Board shall adopt, maintain, and keep published on the primary website of the Association, a comprehensive manual of policies and procedures to govern this Association’s operations (as amended, restated or otherwise modified from time to time by the Board, the “Association’s Policies and Procedures”).